buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 #### Lecture

+<i class="fas fa-volume-up"></i> [BB-009_Social_Teachings_of_the_Buddha.mp3](https://drive.google.com/file/d/1AGk4axpE3UDZNTjTbCciNDtO-cZCvVZV/view?usp=drivesdk){:target="_blank" ga-event-value="0.2"}
+{: .killmargin}
-<i class="fas fa-volume-up"></i> [BB-009_Social_Teachings_of_the_Buddha.mp3](https://drive.google.com/file/d/1AGk4axpE3UDZNTjTbCciNDtO-cZCvVZV/view?usp=drivesdk){:target="_blank" ga-event-value="0.2"} - Bhikkhu Bodhi stresses that the Buddha's teachings were not pessimistic or world-denying but rather teach us how to improve conditions in our present life.
+- Bhikkhu Bodhi stresses that the Buddha's teachings were not pessimistic or world-denying but rather teach us how to improve conditions in our present life.

 #### Sutta Spotlight